Global well-posedness of slightly supercritical SQG equations and gradient estimate: Conditional regularity

 \begin{proof} It suffices to prove the assertion for a smooth solution $\theta$.
 One may consider regularized equation with the term $-\epsilon \Delta \theta$, get a uniform estimate independent of $\epsilon$, and then take the inviscid limit $\epsilon\to 0+$ to get the desired result.
 Due to Proposition \ref{prop:4}, it suffices to show that $\norm{\nabla \theta(\cdot,t)}_{L^\infty}$ stays uniformly bounded in time.

 {\it Step 1}.
-Evolution of $\abs{\grad \theta}^2$\\ We take gradient on both sides of the equation to get:
+Evolution of $\abs{\nabla \theta}^2$\\ We take gradient on both sides of the equation to get:

-Multiply $\grad\theta$ to both sides:
+Multiply $\nabla\theta$ to both sides:

-Considering singular integral formulation for the nonlocal operator $\mcal{L}$ gives:
+Considering singular integral formulation for the nonlocal operator $\mathcal{L}$ gives:

-Due to the maximum principle for $\mcal{L}$, it suffices to show that
+Due to the maximum principle for $\mathcal{L}$, it suffices to show that

-whenever $\abs{\grad \theta(x,t)}$ is sufficiently large in terms of $\norm{\theta_0}_{L^\infty}, k, m$, and $\Omega$.
+whenever $\abs{\nabla \theta(x,t)}$ is sufficiently large in terms of $\norm{\theta_0}_{L^\infty}, k, m$, and $\Omega$.

 {\it Step 2}.
 Pointwise lower bound of $D(x,t)$\\ A smooth function $\varphi:[0,\infty) \to \R$ is a non-decreasing cutoff function such that